ros2/design/articles/remapping.md

 #### Requirements for remapping capabilities
 ##### 1. Namespace Replacement
+These are rules that only apply to the namespace part of the name.

 **A user can remap the first namespace token without replacing all namespace tokens with the same name.**

 *Example*